Dear Friends and Neighbors,

 - We need to attract and support locally owned, non-franchise businesses.

 Productivity through Technology: Fiber to the Home

-- Palo Alto has proven it can serve the public by running its own utilities, and High Speed Internet service should be a part of that.
-High speed internet access using the city's existing, but not fully used, fiber optic ring should be a key part of our city infrastructure.
+- Palo Alto has proven it can serve the public well by running its own utilities, and High Speed Internet service should be a part of that.
+High speed internet access built on the city's underutilized fiber optic ring should be a key part of our city infrastructure.

-- I will support the city establishing a service to provide fiber to the homes of all Palo Altans.
+- We need to complete the Fiber Business Plan and bring fiber to the homes of all residents either by the city or through public-private partnerships.
 In the 21st century, information should be considered a basic utility.
-Done right, broadband infrastructure can pay for itself, enable productivity through technology, and deliver revenue to the city.
+Done right, broadband infrastructure can pay for itself, enable productivity through technology, reduce commuting and deliver revenue to the city.

-I am eager to have the chance to serve the people of Palo Alto and excited about affecting positive change.
-If elected, I will work to pass an updated Comprehensive Plan that clearly states residents DO come first and controls commercial growth.
+I am eager to continue to serve the people of Palo Alto and excited about affecting positive change.
 I will dedicate myself to the balanced evolution of Palo Alto.
 I want this beautiful city to continue to be a place that people love to call home.